Simplemux/simplemux/README.md

 [How to install RoHC and compile Simplemux](/documentation/how_to_install_and_compile.md).

+## Example scenarios

+Some [example scenarios](/documentation/scenarios.md) have been described in detail.

 ## Usage examples

+Some examples of the command to run Simplemux:

 ```
 ./simplemux -i tun0 -e wlan0 -M network -T tun -c 10.1.10.4
 ./simplemux -i tun1 -e wlan0 -M network -T tun -c 10.1.10.6